What Happens During a Credit Card Billing Cycle?

 However, before you can be charged an over-limit fee, you must opt-in to having over-limit charges processed.
 Otherwise, those charges will be declined.

 As your credit card balance increases, your available credit for making new purchases decreases.
 For example, if you have a credit limit of $300 and make a $100 purchase, your balance is now $100 and your available credit is $200 ($300 - $100).
 When you make a payment or receive a credit to your account, it lowers your balance and raises your available credit.

 Billing Cycles and Billing Statements

 At the end of each billing cycle, a billing statement will be mailed to you.
 Billing cycles can range anywhere from 28 days to 32 days, but can be shorter or longer depending on your credit card.

-Your statement will include the balance at the beginning of the billing cycle (what was carried over from the previous month).
+Your statement will include the balance at the beginning of the billing cycle, that is any balance carried over from the previous month.
 It will detail credit card charges and payments as well as credits and fees made to your account during the billing cycle.
 Fees and charges are added to the balance from your previous billing cycle, while payments and credits are subtracted to come up with your current balance.

 Finance Charges and Grace Periods